Compare Tick Travel Insurance policies and find the cover that's right for you

 - Personal accident and loss of income.
 In addition to death and disability benefits, Tick will also provide loss of income cover if an injury suffered during your trip keeps you off work when you return to Australia.

 - Personal liability.
-Legal liability cover is provided when you are responsible for causing injury or property damage to a third party.
+Legal liability cover is provided, and can help when you are responsible for causing injury or property damage to a third party.

 - Rental vehicle excess waiver.
-This benefit covers the cost of your rental car insurance excess if the car is stolen, crashed or damaged.
+This benefit can cover the cost of your rental car insurance excess if the car is stolen, crashed or damaged, up the relevant limits.

 |Overseas medical and hospital expenses||Unlimited||Unlimited||Unlimited|